Dynamic Graphics

 Subject: RE: liquid library service

-Ms. Mann, I don't appreciate having any shipment withheld for several reasons.
+Ms. Mann, I don't appreciate having my shipment withheld for several reasons.

 For twenty-five years, my company has paid every bill ever sent to us.
-We have never had a bill collector contact us before so pardon my inexperience with the phenomenon.
+We have never ONCE had a bill collector contact us before so pardon my inexperience with this new phenomenon you have introduced me to.

 Y